 2. How Long Does It Take for That First SSDI Payment?

 Six months from your SSDI application date is the soonest you’ll get your first Minnesota disability payment.
-The SSA takes 3-5 months to process each person’s SSDI application for Minnesota disability.
-That includes a mandatory five-month waiting period Congress put into place before SSDI claims get payments.
+The SSA takes 3-5 months to process each person’s SSDI application.
+That includes a mandatory five-month waiting period Congress put into place.
 If you’re out of work for several months before you apply, you’ll likely skip that wait.
-Getting a lawyer to file your SSDI claim doubles your chances for approval the first time you apply.
-Legally, an attorney can’t charge you anything unless the SSDI program approves you for Minnesota disability benefits.
-Right now, SSDI claims for Minnesota disability benefits take 508 days to process, on average.
-That’s almost two years!
+Legally, a Minnesota disability attorney can’t charge you anything unless the SSA awards you SSDI benefits.
+Right now, SSDI claims in Minnesota take 334 days to process, on average.

-If you apply for SSDI without a lawyer, you’ll likely wait 1-2 years for your first Minnesota disability payment.
-(Today, the SSDI program approves just 4%-6% of first-time claimants without lawyers, depending on where they live.)
+If you apply for SSDI without a Minnesota disability lawyer, you’ll likely wait 1-2 years for your first payment.
+(Today, the SSDI program approves just 4%-6% of initial claims.)
 If they deny your first application, you get four chances to appeal.
-You must do this in writing within 60 days after your SSDI claim’s denial.
+You must do this in writing within 60 days.
 Reconsideration is your first appeal stage, and it usually takes another 100 days to complete.

-Only 2% of SSDI claimants get approved for Minnesota disability at this stage.
+Only 2% of SSDI claimants get benefits at this stage.
 Your second chance to appeal means pleading your case in front of an Administrative Law Judge (ALJ).
-Right now, it takes about 14 months to get your Minnesota disability case scheduled on the court’s calendar.
+Right now, it takes about 14 months to get your hearing scheduled on the court’s calendar.
 If you win Minnesota disability benefits on appeal, that’s about two years after your initial filing date!

 3. How Much SSDI Money Can I Get Each Month?

-The highest Minnesota disability payment available to anyone with an approved SSDI claim in 2022 is $3,345 per month.
-Only people earning more than $100,000 each year before becoming disabled will qualify for that much, though.
-The average monthly SSDI payment for disabled workers nationwide is currently $1,358.
-Your Minnesota disability benefit payment should equal about 40% of your highest average monthly paycheck over a 35-year work history.
-An annual cost-of-living-adjustment (COLA) increase will raise your benefit amount automatically in certain years.
+The highest Minnesota disability payment available to anyone with an approved SSDI claim in 2023 is $3,627 per month.
+Only people earning more than $147,000 each year before they stop working will qualify for that much, though.
+The average monthly SSDI payment for disabled workers nationwide is currently $1,483.
+Your SSDI payment should equal about 40% of your highest average monthly paycheck over a 35-year work history.
+An annual Cost-of-Living-Adjustment (COLA) increase can raise your SSDI amount automatically in some years.

 4. Are the SSDI Program’s Payments for Life?

 An approved SSDI claim won’t guarantee you Minnesota disability benefits for life.
 Instead, the SSA needs to confirm your condition still stops you from working every 3-7 years.
 When this happens, you must pass your disability update check to keep getting SSDI payments.
-This is typical until you reach your FRA birthday.
-Then, the SSA automatically converts your Minnesota disability into regular Social Security retirement benefits.
-Your check amount won’t change, and you don’t need to fill out any paperwork.
-But if the SSA decides you’re no longer disabled before that, they’ll suspend your SSDI payments immediately.
+This is typical until you turn 67 years old.
+Then, the SSA automatically converts your SSDI into Social Security retirement benefits.
+Your pay amount won’t change, and you don’t need to fill out any paperwork.
+But if the SSA decides you can go back to work again sooner, they’ll suspend your SSDI payments immediately.

 SSI Minnesota Disability Benefits: How to Apply, Qualify & Payment Amounts